-The shunt field coils are wound on mutator with clean dry rag.
-Avoid unmicarta spools with double cotton necessary sanding of the commutator. covered wire and thoroughly impregnated under pressure, then thoroughly insulated with empire cloth and encased in heavy tape webbing, finally being dipped and baked.
-This form of construction renders the coil impervious to the infiltration of conducting dust and moisture.
+The shunt field coils are wound on micarta spools with double cotton covered wire and thoroughly impregnated under pressure then thoroughly insulated with empire cloth and encased in heavy tape webbing, finally being dipped and baked.
+This form of construction renders the coil impervious to the infilteration of conducting dust and moisture.
 This form of field coil design and treatment is an exclusive Westinghouse feature.

 The series parallel shunt field connections obtained in the manner just described produces a field circuit of low inductance which effects a rapid building up of the field flux in the initial portion of the accelerating period and an extremely rapid weakening of the field flux during the balance of the accelerating period.
 These effects produce extremely smooth and rapid acceleration.
-Because the series parallel field connection provides for full field at approximately 115 volts, it is evident that excellent dynamic braking will be provided when the shunt coils are energized by the voltage generated by the armature during the dynamic braking period.
+The fact that this connection provides for full field at approximately 115 volts, it is evident that excellent dynamic braking will be effected when the shunt coils are energized by the voltage generated by the armature during the dynamic braking period.